Use Prepaid Cards to Teach Teenagers About Money

 Added to all of this financial turmoil was the passage of the CARD act, which barred teens from getting an unsecured credit card.
 This left parents wondering how they were going to give their child some financial independence.
 Hence, the exploding popularity of prepaid and preloaded cards and the variety of products now available from all sorts of credit card companies to fill this surging market.

-What are the Pros of Getting Your Teen a Prepaid Card?
+Pros of Getting Your Teen a Prepaid Card

 The biggest advantage of getting a prepaid card for your teen is being able to teach your child how to manage their money.
 Having them use this type of card will show them how to use plastic responsibly without the horrors of having them rack up a huge credit card balance.
 Think of a prepaid card as "training wheels" for credit cards.